ttaranov/atlaskit-mk-2/CONTRIBUTING.md

 end to end.
 If you have any questions/problems, feel free to contact James Kyle or Luke Batchelor.

-For a more in-depth view of how we want to work with other teams and open sourcecontributions can be found at http://ak-mk-2-prod.netlify.com/docs/guides/contributing.
+A more in-depth view of how we want to work with other teams and open source contributions can be found at [http://ak-mk-2-prod.netlify.com/docs/guides/contributing](http://ak-mk-2-prod.netlify.com/docs/guides/contributing).

 That all being said, let's dive into it: